sadsfae/mattermost-hotdice/README.md

 This is a simple, lightweight Flask server used to do dice rolls in a public [Mattermost](https://about.mattermost.com/) channel.

-This can probably be repurposed to do other things, in this case it just wraps a scrape shell script into a JSON-friendly API for Mattermost but could be modified to perform other tasks.
+This can probably be repurposed to do other things, in this case it just wraps the Python ```random``` library into a JSON-friendly API for Mattermost but could be modified to perform other tasks.

 ### Components

 * ```mattermost-hotdice.py``` Flask app that runs an simple API to query with a Mattermost outgoing webhook.
-This uses the Python ```random``` library on the backend.

 ### Requirements
 * python (tested on 2.7.5)